 - Location: Out-of-park, PCH Grill at Disney’s Paradise Pier Hotel

 - Great for: Toddlers & young kids, Mickey fans

 Surf’s Up with Mickey & Friends is the only character meal at Disneyland where you are guaranteed a meet and greet with Mickey Mouse.
-Located at the PCH Grill in Disney’s Paradise Pier Hotel, it’s the ultimate Disney beach party, complete with Beach Boys music and dance breaks with the characters several times during a meal.
+It is located at the PCH Grill in Disney’s Paradise Pier Hotel.
+Surf’s Up is the ultimate Disney beach party, complete with Beach Boys music and dance breaks with the characters several times during a meal.
 My family found it pure fun and an excellent fit for families with younger kids (mine were ages 6 and 2 at the time of our meal).